petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-site-building/creating-custom-fragments-for-clarity.md

 Here you'll use the Fragments Editor UI to create and import Clarity's custom fragments.

 !!! tip “When to Use Custom Fragments”
     Liferay recommends using out-of-the-box fragments and configuration options whenever possible.
-Also, when you do need custom fragments, Liferay recommends leveraging available style tokens to simplify fragment code, which promotes design consistency across your website elements and improved maintainability.
+When you do need custom fragments, Liferay recommends leveraging available style tokens to simplify fragment code, which promotes design consistency across your website elements and improved maintainability.

 <!--TASK:
 ## Defining Fragment Configuration Options